Kingdom of Gwynedd: Civil war, usurpation 11701195, and the Prince of Wales

 Welsh manuscripts and Annals state the events which unfolded during the end of the 12th century.
-This story of the Royal court of Gwynedd suffering an uprising, stems from the Norman invasion of Wales a century prior to the civil strife of Owain Gwynedd and his immediate family.
-The internal wranglings for the crown of Gwynedd begun with two sons, Rhun ab Owain Gwynedd and Hywel ab Owain Gwynedd, who were illegitimate, by Owain's Irish wife Pyfog.
-Owain and his father, Gruffudd ap Cynan, both had a Norse-Irish connection in their immediate family, and would have used this allegiance to their advantage, especially Gruffudd who hired and army fleets of ships to invade North Wales himself.
+This story of the Royal court of Gwynedd suffering an uprising stems from the Norman invasion of Wales a century prior to the civil strife of Owain Gwynedd and his immediate family.
+The internal wranglings for the crown of Gwynedd began with two sons, Rhun ab Owain Gwynedd and Hywel ab Owain Gwynedd, who were illegitimate, by Owain's Irish wife Pyfog.
+Owain and his father, Gruffudd ap Cynan, both had a Norse-Irish connection in their immediate family and would have used this allegiance to their advantage, especially Gruffudd who hired and army fleets of ships to invade North Wales himself.
 In 1146, Hywel and Cadell ap Gruffydd of Deheubarth had combined their forces to battle against invading Normans who had built castles in west Wales, they took Carmarthen, Llanstephan, and Wiston castles.